mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Nginx/index.md

 ## Servers and Services > Nginx

+*  **Activate Nginx server**

+When activated Nginx will automatically start when the Servers button is pressed.

 Nginx is a Server ....

 Information on how to custom configure your Nginx Server can be found [here](../../Settings/Hosts/Nginx)